avaneev/r8brain-free-src/README.md

 0.5% to 45%.
 Stop-band attenuation can be specified in the range 49 to 218 decibel.
 Both transition band and stop-band attenuation affect resampler's overall speed performance and initial output delay.
 For your information, transition frequency range spans 175% of the specified transition band, which means that for 2% transition band, frequency response below 0.965\*Nyquist is linear.

 This SRC library also implements a much faster "power of 2" resampling (e.g.
-2X, 4X, 8X, 16X, 3X, 3\*2X, 3\*4X, 3\*8X, etc. upsampling and downsampling).
+2X, 4X, 8X, 16X, 3X, 3\*2X, 3\*4X, 3\*8X, etc. upsampling and downsampling),

-This library was tested for compatibility with [GNU C++](https://gcc.gnu.org/), [Microsoft Visual C++](https://visualstudio.microsoft.com/) and [Intel C++](https://software.intel.com/en-us/c-compilers) compilers, on 32- and 64-bit Windows, macOS and CentOS Linux.
+which is engaged automatically if the resampling parameters permit.

-All code is fully "inline", without the need to compile many source files.
+This library was tested for compatibility with [GNU C++](https://gcc.gnu.org/), [Microsoft Visual C++](https://visualstudio.microsoft.com/) and [Intel C++](https://software.intel.com/en-us/c-compilers) compilers, on 32- and 64-bit Windows, macOS, and CentOS Linux.

+Most code is "inline", without the need to compile many source files.
 The memory footprint is quite modest.

 ## Acknowledgements ##